6 Potential Health Benefits Of Coca Leaf Tea

 - May Cause Problems During Pregnancy

-Cocaine present in coca leaves may cause preterm birth, low birth weight, and certain birth defects (11).
+Cocaine present in coca leaves may cause preterm birth, low birth weight, and certain birth defects (16).
 Hence, pregnant women should avoid the intake of coca tea.
-It may also cause Sudden Infant Death Syndrome (SIDS) (12).
+It may also cause Sudden Infant Death Syndrome (SIDS)i The sudden, unexplained death of a seemingly healthy baby under the age of one year, during sleep due to low levels of oxygen in the blood.
+(17).
 Breastfeeding mothers should also stay away from coca tea as it may have adverse effects on infants.

 - May Lead To Addiction